 - How quickly are misconceptions/difficulties picked up?
 Does the teacher intervene?
 What is the impact?

 As a result, you are unlikely to see a whole class input in English or Maths, preferring instead to teach many smaller groups throughout each lesson from each of their start points.
-This means, in reality, in Maths, for instance, we are probably teaching anywhere up to 6 different groups of children in one lesson, and your child will be getting feedback on their efforts 2-3 times from the teacher per lesson.
+This means, in reality, in Maths, for instance, we are probably teaching anywhere up to 6 different groups of children in one lesson, and your child will be getting impactful direct feedback on their efforts 2-3 times from the teacher within the lesson.
 It's hard work but the most productive use of teacher and pupil time.

 All children are expected to work independently for large parts of the lesson; most children will start their work within a minute or two of the lesson starting, maximising their learning time.
 The teacher's skill is to understand for whom the work is too easy and for whom it is too complicated and intervene appropriately.
 For this to work well, our teachers need an intrinsically good knowledge of every child and excellent subject knowledge.

 Teaching Assistants work as hard as the teachers and will also pick up on misconceptions, moving children on and providing extra support throughout.
 They'll be teaching groups in precisely the same way as the teacher.

 We have 4-5 main teaching boards in each classroom, bringing the learning right to the children's tables, minimising disruption and providing a continuous flow to the lesson.

 HQRT means that every lesson is impactful, and children make good progress across genres, strands and subjects over time.